-Existing TLDs are open to registrants worldwide and include .com, .net, and .org.
-ICANN, the regulatory body which oversees internet domain names worldwide, intends to allow qualified parties to apply to own and operate new generic TLDs ("gTLDs").
+Existing TLDs, open to registrants worldwide, include .com, .net, and .org.
+The Internet Corporation for Assigned Names and Numbers ("ICANN"), the regulatory body which oversees internet domain names worldwide, intends to allow qualified applicants to apply to own and operate new generic TLDs ("qTLDs").